ropensci/roweb3/content/blog/2021-03-15-ropensci-news/index.md

-So far we found 7 citations of our packages for 2021.
+So far we found 14 citations of our packages for 2021.
-In total our database contains 1223 citations that you can explore on our [citations page](/citations).
+In total our database contains 1255 citations that you can explore on our [citations page](/citations).
 Thank you for citing our tools!

 ## Use cases

-Eight use cases of our packages and resources have been reported since the 1st of January.
+Nine use cases of our packages and resources have been reported since the 1st of January.

+* [Using terrainr to retrieve spatial data and make 3D landscape visualizations](https://discuss.ropensci.org/t/using-terrainr-to-retrieve-spatial-data-and-make-3d-landscape-visualizations/2385).
+Reported by Michael Mahoney.

+* [Using dittodb to test database queries](https://discuss.ropensci.org/t/using-dittodb-to-test-database-queries/2322).
+Reported by Gordon Shotwell.

 * [Mapping collaborations in Neotropical Taxonomy with refsplitr](https://discuss.ropensci.org/t/mapping-collaborations-in-neotropical-taxonomy-with-refsplitr/2353).
 Reported by Emilio M Bruna.